Odumz/fundall/README.md

-# upstore E-Commerce Application
+# Fundall, An expense tracker

-This is the new [upstore ecommerce application]() built with VueJs.
+This is the new [expense tracker application]() built with VueJs.

 ## Table of contents